Cactuslumberjack/Need-for-speed-Python-Flask/README.md

 This File will be outside the Carblog folder which contains all the code.

 Make sure you create a virtual enviroment and manually download the dependencies found in the imports section.
 Keep the dependencies in your virtual environment

+before deployment make sure to

+set this in your terminal
+$env:FLASK_APP = "Main.py"
+$env:FLASK_DEBUG = "1"

+flask db init
+flask db migrate -m "initial migration" flask db upgrade

+If you have issues running the local deployement try running python Main.py should start the development server: